Colorado-Mesa-University-Cybersecurity/DeepLearning-MaliciousURLs/README.md

 ## Machine Learning Algorithms

 -   perfomance results using various machine learning algorithms and deep learning frameworks are compared
--   authors of the dataset[1] have used
+-   authors of the dataset[1] have used 3 classifiers
     -   C4.5 (Decision Tree)
     -   KNN (K-Nearest Neighbors)
     -   RF (Random Forest)